-An "unplanned occurrence" describes an event that does not meet the definition of a crane or rigging accident but results in injury or damage to a crane, crane component, or related equipment due to an event not directly related to a weight handling operation.
-Examples include, but are not limited to, injury or damage caused by weather, damage to a parked or stationary crane caused by another moving object (e.g. vehicle, forklift), and flooding or fire damage.
+An "unplanned occurrence" is an event involving weight handling equipment that does not meet the definition of a crane or rigging accident but results in injury or damage.

+Examples include, but are not limited to, injury or damage caused by weather, damage to a mobile crane in transit, damage to a parked or stationary crane caused by another moving object (for example, a vehicle or a forklift), damage or injury caused by significant maintenance errors (for example, loss of hazardous energy control, procedural failure, personnel error), and flooding or fire damage.

+For each unplanned occurrence, activities shall promptly perform an investigation commensurate with the seriousness or severity of the event.
+An unplanned occurrence or near miss attributed to equipment failure may also be a reportable deficiency.